Computational Complexity in Analogue Gravity: Acoustic Black Hole Vs. Real Black Hole

 \section{Acoustic Black Hole Vs. Real Black Hole}

-In previous sections, by transformations (\ref{ro}) and (\ref{ve}), we made an acoustic black brane and computed complexity for an acoustic black hole.
+In previous sections, by transformations (\ref{roo}) and (\ref{vee}), we made an acoustic black brane and computed complexity for an acoustic black hole.
 However, there is a difference between a real black brane and its acoustic counterpart \cite{ra}.
 Besides that analogue gravity provides an analogy to correspond a gravity theory to a fluid which we call it {\it analogue fluid}, AdS/CFT makes a one-to-one correspondence between gravity and fluid which we call it {\it boundary fluid}.
 It means that gravity in the $D+1$ dimensional bulk corresponds to a $D$ dimensional fluid on the boundary of the bulk \cite{fg}.
 In this manner, we call a black hole in the bulk a real black hole.
 One can ask how the analogue fluid and the boundary fluid are related.
 The answer is that if we have fluid on a time-like cut-off $r=r_c$, when the cut-off goes to the boundary of the bulk, the analogue fluid and the boundary fluid coincide \cite{ra}.
+Analogue gravity on a cut-off surface is one of the representation of the analogue black hole in terms of original black holes.
+However, this is a different interpretation from the one in section \ref{review} where it has been shown that the realization of the analogue black holes could be in general spacetime backgrounds.
+It means that in laboratories with flat spacetime, one could simulate all sort of original black holes, an arbitrary background.
+In contrast, this new interpretation is desirable when it comes to the comparison between the holographic result and the analogue gravity one.
+In the following, we consider SVER in either holographic and analogue gravity manners and see how the results are replicated.

 We want to show how the complexity growth rate of a real black hole and an acoustic one are related.
 Suppose that we have a black brane in a $D+1$ dimensional bulk:

 where

 and $r_h$ is the horizon radius.
 The temperature of the black brane and the fluid on the boundary read as: